DenisProcyon/CDS_Final_Project/README.md

 ## DataPlotter Module

-The `DataPlotter` class provides a set of visualization methods for quick exploratory data analysis of both categorical and numerical features.
-Leveraging **pandas**, **matplotlib**, and **seaborn**, it allows you to easily plot bar charts, distributions of numerical columns, and distributions of categorical columns.
-It comes with sensible default configurations for styling and layout.
+The `DataPlotter` class provides a set of visualization methods for  exploratory data analysis of both categorical and numerical features.
+It allows you to easily plot bar charts, distributions of numerical columns, and distributions of categorical columns.
+It comes with default or custom configurations.

 ### Methods Overview